Role of GM&B Heritage Committee

 The challenge will require both proposing concepts, and ways of implementing them.
 I feel that this is a way of re-invigorating the subject of Heritage, and look forward to some inspiring proposals.

 Of course, whatever is proposed by GM&B should be done in co-operation with the School’s Heritage Committee, and the School Archivist.
-I expect that the conduit for this will be through School Principal, Mr Jeremy Ludowyke, or someone he delegates for that purpose.”
+I expect that the conduit for this will be through School Principal or someone he delegates for that purpose.”

-Robin Tuckerman is the current GM&B Heritage Portfolio chair.
+Robin Tuckerman was the recent GM&B Heritage Portfolio chair.
+This position on the Executive is now vacant.

 The projects currently underway, or contemplated, include the following.
-A priority needs to be developed and agreed to by the School, through Principal Jeremy Ludowyke, and the GM&B through Robin Tuckerman.
+A priority needs to be developed and agreed to by the School, through Principal Dr Tony Mordini, and the GM&B through MHS Heritage Archivist Luke Savage.

 Suggested priorities are as follows.